ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 Monthly Meeting Notes Taker

 This team member keeps the official meeting minutes.
 Capturing specific Actions or who-what-when's as they come up to hold the team accountable and follow through on deliverables and decisions that come from the time together.
-These notes should be recorded and shared; Rhythm Systems strategy execution software can help you track and organize all your meetings, from board meetings to one on ones (1-1).
+These notes should be recorded and shared; Rhythm Systems strategy execution software can help you track and organize all your meetings, from board meetings to 1-1.

 Download Guide: 3 Steps to Ensure Your Meeting will be a Success